Support America’s National Ballet Company® DONATE

 Our goal is to create engaging, appropriate, and challenging classrooms for all students in the program while adhering to the guidelines for age and student development in ABT’s National Training Curriculum.

 Auditions are not necessary for our Primary Levels (ages 3-7).
-Interested students should email and our staff will recommend the most appropriate level for the student based on date of birth.
-All registration takes place online through the student portal and is first come, first served.
+All placement in our Primary Levels is based on student date of birth.
 Space is extremely limited.

 The ABT JKO School Artistic Faculty takes placement very seriously.
 Every school year, each student receives two written progress reports: the first is a mid-year evaluation from his/her faculty member and the second is a National Training Curriculum assessment class.